smith/config/README.md

 ## Setup

-`rake install` will download the [vundle](https://github.com/gmarik/vundle) submodule, install the bundled plugins,  and link the configuration to your home directory.
+`rake install` will download [vundle](https://github.com/gmarik/vundle), install the bundled plugins,  and link the configuration to your home directory.

 `rake install:extra` will link the files in the extra directory to their dotfile counterparts.